-Synthetic peptide-based vaccines have advantages over the most widely used vaccine designs based on attenuated viruses or even full-length Open Reading Frames (ORFs) of key epitope proteins.
+Synthetic peptide-based vaccines permit a more curated and intentional immunogen design than do vaccine platforms which are based on attenuated whole viruses or even full-length Open Reading Frames (ORFs) of key epitope proteins.
 In commercial vaccines, there is a trend toward highly defined, minimal designs.
-According to Pompano and colleagues "Vaccine design is moving away from using whole pathogens in favor of selecting only the most protective antigens for immunization with a suitable adjuvant.
+According to Pompano and colleagues "[v]accine design is moving away from using whole pathogens in favor of selecting only the most protective antigens for immunization with a suitable adjuvant.
 The most tailored of these sub-unit vaccines utilize specific B-cell or CD8+ T-cell epitopes, such as the short peptides and carbohydrates that have been used to elicit antibody or killing responses against malaria pathogens, bacterial infections, or tumors.
-In addition to the desired target epitope(s), these vaccines also require one or more CD4+ T-cell epitopes to engage CD4+ helper T-cells."24
+In addition to the desired target epitope, these vaccines also require one or more CD4+ T-cell epitopes to engage CD4+ helper T-cells."20

-Such compact and efficient designs are not easily achieved, and require substantial data on the immunogenicity of all epitopes of a pathogen, but such designs have the advantage of limiting pathogenic effects of certain viral antigens.
-Coronavirus Spike and Nucleocapsid full-length proteins have been associated with ADE in animals and human cellular studies.
-Yasui and colleagues showed that Nucleocapsid vaccination does not provide protective immunity, yet

-21 https://scholar.google.com/scholar?cluster=13722847195977601349&hl=en&as_sdt=0,22 enhances immunopathology.25 Vaccination with certain epitopes of Spike protein do confer protection, but use of the full-length Spike might be problematic.
-For example, from Tais and colleagues: "... full-length S protein should be used with caution.
+Such compact and efficient designs are not achieved easily, and require substantial data on the immunogenicity of all epitopes of a pathogen, but such designs have the advantage of limiting pathogenic effects of certain viral antigens.
+For instance, coronavirus Spike and Nucleocapsid full-length proteins have been associated with ADE in animals and human cellular studies.
+Yasui and colleagues showed that vaccination with Nucleocapsid protein does not provide protective immunity, yet enhances immunopathology.21 Vaccination with certain epitopes of Spike protein does confer protection, but use of the full-length Spike might be problematic.
+For example, from Tais and colleagues: "...full-length S protein should be used with caution.
 Kam et al. reported that although a recombinant, trimeric SARS-CoV S protein vaccine elicited a protective immune response in mice the anti-S antibodies also mediated antibody-dependent enhancement of viral entry into human B-cells in vitro.
 In another study, ferrets vaccinated with SARS-CoV full-length S protein expressed by a recombinant modified vaccinia Ankara grown in BHK21 and Vero E6 cells show enhanced virulence of hepatitis induced by SARS-CoV.
 Furthermore, the use of a SARS S protein vaccine may lead to enhanced disease and immunopathology instead of protection as seen for feline coronavirus, feline infectious peritonitis virus.
 Given these concerns, the use of a SARS vaccine strategy in which the full-length S protein is used may not be optimal for humans.
-Hence, the best approach would probably be to use small S protein epitopes that are major neutralization determinants."26 Vaccines against other pathogens that similarly use full-length constructs have also elicited enhancement of viral sensitivity or disease.
-The vaccine design described here is based on such B-cell peptide epitopes of the S or spike protein, predicted in the literature to be major neutralization determinants, as well as predicted and experimentally tested effective T-cell epitopes.
-Several are combination B and T-cell epitopes.
+Hence, the best approach would probably be to use small S protein epitopes that are major neutralization determinants."22 Vaccines against other pathogens that similarly use full-length constructs have also elicited enhancement of viral sensitivity or disease.
+Nevertheless, as of mid